ClaudiuDivoiu/Proiect-POO/README.md

 # Proiect-POO
 A simple console application for managing a chain of stores.
 It was developed for the final project of the Object oriented programming class.
+It was made to highlight several concepts that were studied in the OOP class, such as implementing diferent types of classes, STL objects, virtualisation and the development of a larger scale application.
+It works by having a series of binary files used as a form of memory, from which data is loaded at the start of each session and where data is written at the and of each session.
+It can load data both from binary texts (which are passed as parameters to the main function) and from the user directly.
+It also has a test mode accesed by passing the "test" argument to the main function that grants acces to the program's functions for easier debugging.
+Interaction with the application is done via a simple form of menu in which the user can choose to insert data, delete data, or acces a number of predefined reports about the stored data.
+At the end of each session, an overview of the data stored is shown to the user.